jaketlee07/smart-document-analyzer/README.md

 # Smart Document Analyzer

 ## Project Overview

-Smart Document Analyzer is a Flask-based web application designed to upload, analyze, and summarize documents.
-Utilizing Natural Language Processing (NLP), this application can identify key topics, sentiment analysis, and extract named entities from documents.
-It supports various file formats including PDFs and images, providing a comprehensive analysis of textual content.
+Smart Document Analyzer is a Flask-based web application that leverages advanced Natural Language Processing (NLP) techniques to analyze and summarize textual content in uploaded documents.
+It supports a variety of file formats such as PDFs and text files.
+The application provides insights by performing sentiment analysis, extracting keywords, and generating concise summaries.

 ## Features

-- **Document Upload:** Users can upload documents in multiple formats, including PDFs and images.
+- **Document Upload:** Supports uploading documents in multiple formats, including PDF and plain text.
-- **Text Extraction:** Converts documents into text for analysis.
+- **Text Extraction:** Automatically converts non-text content into text for analysis.
-- **Keyword Tagging:** Identifies and tags keywords and topics within the documents.
+- **Keyword Extraction:** Identifies key terms and phrases within the documents.
-- **Sentiment Analysis:** Classifies the sentiment of the text as positive, neutral, or negative.
+- **Sentiment Analysis:** Analyzes and determines the sentiment of the text (positive, neutral, negative).
-- **Entity Recognition:** Identifies names, locations, institutions, and addresses within the text.
+- **Summary Generation:** Automatically generates a summary of the main points of the document.
-- **Summary Generation:** Produces concise summaries of the documents.
+- **Entity Recognition:** Detects entities like names, places, and dates within the text.
-- **Search Functionality:** Allows searching documents based on keywords, entities, or sentiment.
+- **Search Functionality:** Enables users to search within their uploaded documents based on keywords or entities.

 ## Installation

 ### Prerequisites

 - Docker
 - Python 3.9 or higher
 - PostgreSQL